...

 Alpha Blockers

-These medications relax the muscles surrounding the prostate and bladder neck, which allows for easier urination.
-There are at least five medications that are considered alpha blockers:
+These medications relax the muscles surrounding the prostate and bladder neck, allowing easier urination.
+There are at least five medications that are considered alpha-blockers:

 • Terazosin (Hytrin)